GDPR and FinancialForce Services, Your Questions Answered

 Does FinancialForce comply with the GDPR?

 Like any responsible organization, FinancialForce aims to comply with the data protection laws that apply to it.
 FinancialForce does have an EU establishment, and therefore would be directly subject to the GDPR.
-See our Guide to the GDPR for more information.
+See our Guide to the GDPR and GDPR FAQs for more information.

 Has FinancialForce appointed a Data Protection Officer?